 • a large leisure pool with features including a large river run, spray elements and play features

 • a wellness area with two hot pools, a cold plunge pool, steam room and saunas; and

 • a large change room area featuring a mix of gender-specific and universal change areas.

 A seniors centre, designed on two floors with a lounge, full-service cafe, a range of activity rooms, including an arts studio, woodworking shop, billiards/games room, multipurpose rooms and a dedicated entrance and lobby.

-A 7,300 square foot fitness centre offering a range of machines and equipment to cater to users of all ages and abilities.
+8,500 square feet of fitness space offering a range of machines and equipment to cater to users of all ages and abilities.